 - 1) The wastewater management plant is in the floodplain.
 The facility has been losing power and flooding.
 This has the potential to cause pollution downstream. - 2) Repetitive flooding of BIA Route 1 limits access to State Route 5, a major evacuation route.
-It also cuts off the Tribe's two major population centers, where the critical and essential facilities are located.
+It also cuts off the two major population centers, where the critical and essential facilities are located.

-- 3) The Tribal land is subject to poor stormwater management that contributes to flash flooding, especially near the Big Rock Independent Living Facility.
-This causes residents to be without water for 20 days. - 4) The wheat harvest in August/September is sensitive to water level fluctuations due to climate change.
+- 3) The tribal land is subject to poor stormwater management that contributes to flash flooding, especially near the Big Rock Independent Living Facility.
+This causes residents to be without water for 20 days. - 4) The wheat harvest in August/September is sensitive to water level fluctuations.
 Flooding in May/June can destroy the crop and has a major impact on the economy on the order of \$2 million.